scrape-do/scrapedo-scrapers/amazon-scraper/README.md

 [Find the full tutorial here.](https://scrape.do/blog/amazon-scraping/)

-The scraping code consists of 3 different files which is used for 3 different tasks.
+The scraping code consists of 3 files which is used for 3 different tasks.

 - single.py // To scrape key product data from product pages.